N8HuNt3R/PyGame/README.md

 # PyGame
-this is my first code using python , i a new python programmer run this game git clone https://github.com/Rootshuvo/PyGame/tree/master for windows
+this is my first code using python , i am a new python programmer run this game git clone https://github.com/Rootshuvo/PyGame/tree/master for windows